 Grand Harbour Chinese Restaurant

 Brunch doesn’t always need to consist with a coffee and smashed avocado.
 Get out of your comfort zone and try brunching the Chinese way, if you haven’t already done so.
-Round up a couple of friends and swap out the coffee for some herbal tea and replace the avocado dish with some hot dim sum.
-The Grand Harbour has been booming for almost 20 years now, making it one of the OG’s when it comes to traditional Chinese yum cha.
+Round up a few friends and swap out the coffee for some herbal tea and replace the avocado dish with some hot dim sum.
+The Grand Harbour has been booming for over 20 years now, making it one of the OG’s when it comes to traditional Chinese yum cha.
 With around 80 different dishes from savoury to sweet, The Grand Harbour located in the CBD is the place to experience as many different flavours of China as possible in just one sitting.
 Make sure to give their prawn dumplings a go as their perfectly cooked so the prawns remain plump and flavourful.

 Grand Park Chinese Seafood Restaurant

 We couldn’t talk about yum cha and not give this place a mention.
 Auckland-Chinese locals never fail to name drop Grand Park whenever Chinese food is the topic of conversation.
 This place also has trolleys of dishes constantly flying out of their kitchen and don’t let the high quantity fool you as they certainly don’t forget about quality.
 All the dishes are cooked fresh and to absolute perfection to make your Chinese dining experience unforgettable.
 Grand Park are also highly popular for their dinners as master chefs from Hong Kong work their magic with the tanks of premium quality seafood they have in the restaurant.
 We’re talking more than just fish, we’re talking lobster, paua and more.

 Empress Garden Chinese Restaurant